 - a.
-The WHQS programme is an integral part of the Housing Service Improvement Plan and HRA business plan.
-These are This is reviewed annually. - b.
+The WHQS consolidation programme is an integral part of the HRA business plan.
+This is reviewed annually. - b.
 Reporting takes place through progress reports, including results from tenant satisfaction surveys and monthly completed element updates. - c.
 The Housing Service provides financial progress reports on a monthly basis. - d.
-The Housing Service operates an HRA Business Plan Project Board, which includes representation from Officers, the Portfolio Holder for Procurement & Commissioning and two representatives selected by the Tenant Liaison Forum.
-The The HRA Business Plan Project Board reviews progress in respect of works to achieve and maintain the WHQS, the Council's plans to acquire and/or develop new homes and agrees the contents of the annual revision to the HRA Business Plan.
-The Project Board meets quarterly and reports into the Stronger Communities Programme Board of the One Powys Plan.
+The HRA Business Plan Project Board reviews progress in respect of works to achieve and maintain the WHQS, the Council's plans to acquire and/or develop new homes and agrees the contents of the annual revision to the HRA Business Plan.
+The project board meets quarterly and reports into the "Stronger Communities Programme Board" to deliver the Council's corporate improvement plan "Vision 2025".